 Gas Optimization

-Gas optimization refers to the technical process of writing and executing smart contracts to minimize the computational resources required for transactions on a blockchain.
-Because every operation on networks like Ethereum costs gas, developers aim to reduce the complexity of code to lower user fees.
+Gas optimization refers to the technical process of writing smart contract code that consumes the least amount of computational resources possible on a blockchain.
+Because every operation on a network like Ethereum requires a fee, inefficient code increases costs and slows down execution time for users.